OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/10-Testing_for_Weaker_Authentication_in_Alternative_Channel.md

   |Password reset |   Yes  |   Yes   |       -         |
   | -       | Change password |   -  |       -         |

-In this example, mobile has an extra function “change password” but does not offer “log out”.
+In this example, mobile has an extra function "change password" but does not offer "log out".
 A limited number of tasks are also possible by phoning the call center.
 Call centers can be interesting, because their identity confirmation checks might be weaker than the website's, allowing this channel to be used to aid an attack against a user's account.

 While enumerating these it is worth taking note of how session management is undertaken, in case there is overlap across any channels (e.g. cookies scoped to the same parent domain name, concurrent sessions allowed across channels, but not on the same channel).

 ### Review and Test

-Alternative channels should be mentioned in the testing report, even if they are marked as “information only” or “out of scope”.
+Alternative channels should be mentioned in the testing report, even if they are marked as "information only" or "out of scope".
 In some cases the test scope might include the alternative channel (e.g. because it is just another path on the target host name), or may be added to the scope after discussion with the owners of all the channels.
 If testing is permitted and authorized, all the other authentication tests in this guide should then be performed, and compared against the primary channel.

 ## Related Test Cases